 Yoga is an ancient system of practices originating in India, aimed at integrating mind, body, and spirit to enhance health and well-being.
 Yoga, which involves mental and physical practices, literally means “union,” from the Sanskrit word yukti.
 Its principles were first set down systematically by Patanjali in the second century B.C. in the Yoga Sutras.
-According to a recent Roper Poll, more than 6 million Americans practice yoga, with 1.69 million practicing it regularly.
+According to recent yoga burn net reviews on Roper Poll, more than 6 million Americans practice yoga, with 1.69 million practicing it regularly.

 There are many different forms of yoga.
 In its original form, it was part of a larger philosophical and spiritual system, but yoga has proven beneficial to millions of practitioners who have not been grounded in the original traditions and meanings of yoga.
 Hatha yoga is the most widely known form of yoga in the West, and the most closely allied with Ayurvedic medicine.
 Other popular form include Iyengar, and Ashtanga.